SolidBlock-cn/mishanguc/UpdateLog-en.md

 ### 1.5.2

-- Now all standing signs have the block tag `#wall_post_override` so that the standing signs placed on the walls make the wall posts visible.
+- Now all standing signs and sign bars have the block tag `#wall_post_override` so that the standing signs placed on the walls make the wall posts visible.

 ### 1.5.1